 Grant has received significant awards for his work, including numerous Emmy Awards from the National Academy of Television Arts.
 He shares the distinct honor of the Edward R. Murrow Award for News Coverage from the Radio-Television News Directors Association, as well as many Oregon Associated Press and Oregon Association of Broadcasters news awards over the past three decades.

 Grant's popular getaway segment has been a broadcast fixture in Portland since 1988.
 He has also written of his travels and adventures in a series of books.
-His latest, " “Grant’s Getaways: Oregon Adventures with the Kids” offers many outdoor activities across Oregon that will engage any kid, from archery to clamming on the coast to hunting for thundereggs to zip-lining through trees in an aerial adventure park.
-The new book is also available as e-book download and will be published June 6, 2017.
+His latest, “Grant’s Getaways: Oregon Adventures with the Kids” offers many outdoor activities across Oregon that will engage any kid, from archery to clamming on the coast to hunting for thundereggs to zip-lining through trees in an aerial adventure park.
+The book is also available as e-book download.

 Grant's Getaways is produced in partnership with Travel Oregon, as well as: